bokhtiar-rana-backend/js-fundamentals/Init.md

  - JS objects are different from traditional class based languages
  - JS objects are set of name/value pairs or properties
- - Existing property can be modified, deleted, new property can be added, even if object is declared as const
+ - Existing property can be modified, deleted, new property can be added, even if object is declared as **const**
  - Accessing a non-Existing property will give **undefined**
+ - To delete a property, use *delete object.property*

 ### Object Literal Syntax